 Cold temperatures and vibrating equipment may worsen the symptoms of RSI.

-However, when you are underweight, you do not have enough fat around your buttocks to prevent your coccyx from rubbing against the tissues surrounding it.
-So, you may also suffer from tailbone pain if you are underweight.
+However, you can get tailbone pain even if you are underweight.
+You do not have enough fat around your buttocks to prevent your coccyx from rubbing against the tissues surrounding it.
+Falling on your buttock will also be more painful for you.

 6. Old Age

 As we age, the cartilage discs that help hold the coccyx in place begin to wear out.
-The bones that make up the coccyx may also become more tightly fused together.
+This age-related degeneration is known as spinal osteoarthritis.
+In an advanced stage, the bones that make up the coccyx may also become more tightly fused together.
 This can cause more stress on the coccyx and result in pain.
+You should continue exercising to keep your back in good shape even as you age and get proper nutrition.

 7. Infection Or Cancer